AnwarMEQOR/EmailsGenerator/README.md

 * Run the "EmailsGenerator.py" file.
 * Relax, you will be ready to go in seconds.
 * Wait for the data to be saved.
 * Congratulations.
 Your emails are ready to use.
+Check the "emails.text" file.
-Use wisely.
+* Use wisely.

 ## Contributing